 It is also possible to take a direct bus from Istanbul (~11 hours).

-Trains also run between Istanbul / Izmir to Selcuk.
+Trains also run between Istanbul/Izmir and Selcuk.

 Going Around Selcuk: